lahiru0561/movie-recommender/README.md

 ## Movie Recommender using Movielens

-Movie Recommender using Movielens dataset.
+Movie Recommendation using Movielens dataset.

 The Recommender was based on the following models using graphlab